saami97/DevOps-The-Hard-Way-Azure/README.md

     - Azure will be used to host the application, cloud infrastructure, and any other services we may need to ensure the app is deployed properly.
 2. GitHub
     - To store the application and infrastructure/automation code.
-3. Python
+3. Go
-    - Python will be used for automation efforts that aren't in Terraform.
+    - Go will be used for automation efforts that aren't in Terraform.
+It's also what the application is built in!
 4. Terraform
    - To create any infrastructure (like an AKS cluster) or other services (key vault, storage, etc etc.).
 5. Docker